 - Tía/Tío – literally aunt/uncle (a lot like ‘lads’ and this is something Spanish people always say)

 - Jefa/e – boss

 - Chula/o – girl/dude

 - Conejita/o – little bunny

 - Guapa/o – good-looking (yes, we swear it’s platonic)

 Spanish pet names for your partner in public

 If you are dating casually or seriously, it’s normal to come up with cute pet names for your love interest.
-Here is a list of cute Spanish nicknames that you can use for your romantic partner in public.
+Here is a list of cute Spanish nicknames that you can use for your boyfriend, girlfriend or romantic partner in public.